YosysHQ/yosys/README.md

 	$ git submodule update --init --recursive

-A C++ compiler with C++20 support is required as well as some standard tools such as GNU Flex, GNU Bison (>=3.8), CMake (>=3.27), Make, and Python (>=3.11).
+A C++ compiler with C++20 support is required as well as some standard tools such as GNU Flex, GNU Bison (>=3.8), CMake (>=3.27), Make (or other CMake generator such as Ninja), and Python (>=3.11).
 Some additional tools: readline, libffi, Tcl and zlib; will be used if available but are optional.
 Graphviz and Xdot are used by the `show` command to display schematics.

 For example on Ubuntu Linux 22.04 LTS the following commands will install all prerequisites for building yosys: